 No doubt, one of the best choices for replicating most of aircraft panel instruments is using small bipolar stepper motors X27.168 (or X25, VID29 and other similar ones) that are used in car and motorcycles dashboards nowdays.
 You can get these steppers for a price of $3..5 a piece on Ebay, AliExpress, etc.

-Any of these controllers can be found online for $1 ... $2 for the chip.
+These controllers can be found online for $1 ... $2 for the chip (check the links above).
 Also, along with driver chips, you can buy very useful small boards (for $0.1 for a piece) that will allow you to make a breakout board yourself and save some time and money.

 All 4 Switec stepper motors should be connected directly to the controller outputs, without using additional diodes or resistors, as shown in the connection diagram for VID6606 below.
 Pay attention to the steppers pin numbering.

-Switec stepper motors with internal limiter have the shaft rotation of 315 degrees.
-For most instruments with an arrow rotation angle less than 315 degrees (like ASI, VSI, all engine instruments, etc.) you can use these stepper motors without any modification - no need to make zero-position sensor (though you still can).
+X25.xx - X27.xx stepper motors have an internal mechanical stop (sii the picture below) that limits shaft rotation to 315 degrees.
+For most instruments with an arrow rotation angle less than 320 degrees you can use these stepper motors without any modification - no need to make zero-position sensor (though you can).

-When SimVimCockpit is started or reconnected, the program moves the motor shaft until it stops against the limiter and thus sets it into zero position.
+In this case, when SimVimCockpit is started or reconnected, the firmware program moves the motor shaft until it stops against the limiter and resets its position counter.

-To make instruments with continuous rotation (like compass card, altitude indicator, directional gyro) you need a motor without internal limiter and it should have a sensor to define the zero-position (it can be a physical contact sensor, hall effect or optical sensor).
+To make an instrument with continuous rotation (like compass card, altitude indicator, directional needle) you need a motor without internal limiter and thus, it should have a position sensor to define the initial needle location.
+It can be a thin electric contact wire, IR opto sensor, or Hall-effect sensor.

-In these steppers you can easily remove the stop, just carefully open the pair of plastic half shells of the stepper's body (they snap together without glue), and cut off the plastic stop located on the gearwheel using a sharp blade (see the picture below).
-Then, you will need to add a sensor for the "zero" position, so that this motor might reset to its initial position on startup.
+You can easily remove the stop for the Switec X27 motor, just carefully open the pair of plastic half shells of the stepper's body (they snap together without glue), and cut off the plastic stop located on the gearwheel using a sharp blade (see the picture).

-A good way is to use an optical (infra-red) sensor - a pair of infrared LED and IR photodiode, as shown in the picture, using the instrument needle as the "mirror" that deflects the light from the LED onto the sensor.
+A good way to make a position sensor is to use an optical (infra-red) sensor - a pair of infrared LED and IR photodiode, as shown in the picture, using the instrument needle as the "mirror" that deflects the light from the LED onto the sensor.
 You can glue a piece of tin foil on the back on the needle for better reflection, but for us just a white plastic arrow worked great, with diode connection shown on the diagram below.

 The optical pair is placed behind the faceplate at a distance of about 3..5 mm and the faceplate has a small vertical gap in front of it (about 2 mm width) - this will exclude external light interference.
 For instruments that have no needle but have a rotating card just use a black matte surface on the back side of this card with a thin white line or strip of foil aligned with "zero" on the face side.

-When SimVimCockpit is started or reconnected, the program moves the motor shaft until its needle/card cross the zero-position sensor to set the motor into initial position.
+In this case, when SimVimCockpit is started or reconnected, the firmware program moves the motor shaft until the needle/card cross the position sensor and resets its position counter.

 Besides X27-like steppers, others stepper motors can be used with appropriate controllers/driver boards that have "STEP" and "DIR" inputs, for example A3967 chip ("EasyDriver" board) or DRV8825 and other.